 What is it?
 Handwriting Without Tears (HWT), the handwriting instruction program, introduced me to the concept of the “helper hand”.
 The helper hand is a child’s non-dominant hand.
 I am a righty, so my left hand is my helper hand.
 Here is why it matters more than you (and your child’s teacher) think it does.
 It should be called the magic helper hand!

 HWT encourages children to use their helper hand to steady their paper while writing.
 They even suggest that young children give their helper hand a name, allowing you to instruct and correct the hand (not themselves) to deflect any sense of criticism and create a sense of lightness and humor.
 That really works with younger kids, BTW.
 It sounds pretty silly, but preschoolers and kindergarteners are silly.
 They like to pretend.
 Don’t try it with an 8 year-old.
 He will give you a withering look.

-Since most paper is about 8.5 x 11 inches here in the U.S., placing your non-dominant hand on the edge of the paper gives a child support for good posture.
+Since most paper is about 8.5 x 11 inches here in the U.S., placing the non-dominant hand on the edge of the paper gives a child support for good posture.
 When a child has his helper hand on the tabletop and angled slightly so that he can steady the edge of the paper opposite their writing hand, he has more of a sense of midline, the center of his body.
 He automatically shifts his weight slightly forward, encouraging activation of his trunk, hip, thigh and lower leg muscles for balance and control.
 Make sure that this hand is not fisted, but relaxed and flat.
 Why? kids carry a lot of tension in their bodies when they are learning a new skill.
 Release that tension with good hand placement.

 OTs and PTs are all about the midline.
 Controlled, balanced and graded movement happens around the center of the body.
 I have done a few consultations in the last 3 months in which the child has significant postural issues.
 Low tone, poor body awareness, serious weakness and fatigue.
 Their writing and their sitting posture while writing all improved immediately once their non-dominant hand was correctly placed and the paper was steady.
 Magic.